 With post-production, we’ll wrap the content in branded, event graphics, edit out gaffes, cut away to existing slides, or create new visuals altogether!
 And if you’re looking to seriously elevate a particular address, we’ll develop original animation to illustrate the speaker’s stories for truly lasting, evergreen content.

 All of this content is also ready-made for polished, pre-vetted on-demand viewing immediately following the event.

 Of course, some elements of your event should truly be live, including speaker Q&A, networking sessions, and interactive breakouts.
 But for everything else, let’s pre-record.

 8 Tips to Create Lively Pre-Recorded Content

 There’s no question that pre-recorded video is the secret ingredient to adding variety and richness to your events, without the logistic constraints of running everything live.

 With that said, there’s still one question LAI Video and our teammates at LAI Live have fielded more and more in recent weeks, and that is: how do you create pre-recorded content that captures the in-the-moment energy of a live session?

-We put our heads together and created a list of 8 tips to help deliver livelier pre-recorded content that will integrate smoothly with the live portions of your virtual experience.
+We put our heads together and created a list of 8 tips to help deliver livelier pre-recorded content that will integrate smoothly with the live portions of your experience.

 - Bookend your videos with live content.
-If your remote event is hosted by a live emcee, have them intro your pre-recorded participants, then host a live a Q&A session after the video plays.
+If your event is hosted by a live emcee, have them intro your pre-recorded participants, then host a live Q&A session after the video plays.
 Prep your pre-recorded subjects to maintain continuity in the setting, camera position, and their outfits to keep things looking seamless.